underscoreio/essential-scala/src/pages/classes/classes.md

 }
 ~~~

 The disadvantage of objects like `Adders` and `ActionListeners` is that they are limited to use in one particular circumstance.
 Scala includes a much more general concept called *functions* that allow us to represent any kind of computation as an object.
-We will be introduced to functions gradually throughout this chapter.
+We will be introduced to some of the concepts behind functions in this chapter.
 </div>